When Time Ran Out: Plot

 Hank and Kay leave the hotel with Shelby, Brian, Rene and Rose, Fendly and Conti, Sam, Mona and the girls, plus a few more.
-At the hotel, Nikki stumbles upon Spengler's affair with Iolani, but now it is too late for her to follow the others.
+At the hotel, Nikki stumbles upon Spangler's affair with Iolani, but now it is too late for her to follow the others.

 Vehicles carrying the survivors manage to travel as far as a mountainside gorge, where the road has fallen away.
 Everyone must cross the gorge on foot, and one of the survivors falls and dies.
 Conti is guided by Fendly, and the two become friends.
 From there, the party comes upon a rickety wooden bridge over a river of molten lava.
 Hank crosses first to see if it is safe.
 The others go in pairs.
 Two native children, whose father died crossing the gorge, are afraid and run away.
 Rose, who had stopped to rest with Rene because of her weak heart, dies after telling her husband to find the children.

 After an explosion beneath the bridge causes Sam and Marsha to fall to their deaths into the lava, Rene hoists a child onto his back and recreates his old tightrope act to get the child safely across.
 Hank guides the second child to safety after almost falling himself.
 The survivors take refuge in a cavern, during which time large fireballs streak across the sky.
-A huge fireball arcs directly towards the hotel; destroying it and killing Spengler, Nikki, Iolani and all who chose to stay.
+A huge fireball arcs directly towards the hotel; destroying it and killing Spangler, Nikki, Iolani and all who chose to stay.
 The next morning, the survivors emerge from the cave, and walk down the other side of the island, to the waiting rescue ships.